krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     ======== ===============================

 **noaddresses**
-    Setting this flag causes the initial Kerberos ticket to be addressless.
-The default for the flag is set.
+    If this flag is true, requests for initial tickets will not be made with address restrictions set, allowing the tickets to be used across NATs.
+The default value is true.

 **permitted_enctypes**
     Identifies all encryption types that are permitted for use in session key encryption.
 The default value for this tag is ``aes256-cts-hmac-sha1-96 aes128-cts-hmac-sha1-96 des3-cbc-sha1
-    arcfour-hmac-md5 des-cbc-crc des-cbc-md5 des-cbc-md4``.
+    arcfour-hmac-md5 des-cbc-crc des-cbc-md5 des-cbc-md4``, but
+    single-DES encryption types will be implicitly removed from this list if the value of **allow_weak_crypto** is false.

 **plugin_base_dir**
     If set, determines the base directory where krb5 plugins are